 The Strong Willed Alpha Child – Part 3

-And what is the meaning of ‘strong willed’?
-Does this mean that the child knows their will and is confident in it?
-Or could the term give a wrong impression to parents?
-What if this ‘strong will’ is not really a conscious will at all?
-What if it’s a ‘counter-will’ where the child is just choosing to counter or oppose the parent or adult who is responsible for them?
+If the child has a strong personality, then parents must raise them in a way to maximise their strong personality without crushing it.
+However, if it’s a ‘counter-will’ where the child is just choosing to counter or oppose the parent or adult who is responsible for them, then the parent has a problem that needs intervention.
 If this is the case they may be an ‘alpha child’ and this needs a very specific parent response.

 If you’ve found this article useful, please LIKE US on FACEBOOK to be kept up to date with other attachment friendly articles and news.